 Bet Dwarka (Beyt Dwarka) is also, called Shankhodhar and is an important pilgrimage destination near Okha in Gujarat.
 It is an island around 30 km from the present-day city of Dwarka and is technically in the Gulf of Kutch.
 The island is just 2 km wide and 8 km long.

-It is largely renowned for the Beyt Dwarka temple.
+It is famous for the Beyt Dwarka temple.
 The isle also, has two important Dargahs, one Gurudwara and a Hanuman temple.

 The Bet Dwarka story – its history & legends